 Scoring cities responses to the CDP questionnaire enables us to provide feedback to cities on the completeness of their response and their performance on climate action.
 Scoring allows CDP to recognize leadership in city climate action and encourage cities to follow best practice.
 Cities can use their score as a tool to identify gaps and improve climate planning incrementally each year.
-Cities can also use their score to benchmark their performance against the average scores of other cities in the same region or of the same size.
+Cities can also use their score to benchmark their performance against the average scores of other cities in the same region.

 Scores remain private to cities, but we highlight the leadership of cities who receive an A score.

 In 2020, 88 cities, representing a combined population of 125 million people, received an A score.

 This document provides information about our scoring methodology and indicates the steps cities can take to improve their response.